Bake or Break

 Serving Suggestions

-You can serve this crisp warm or at room temperature.
+You can serve this easy apple crisp warm or at room temperature.
 Honestly, I wouldn’t turn it down straight out of the refrigerator, either.
-Add a scoop of vanilla ice cream or a dollop of Sweetened Whipped Cream if you like.
+Add a scoop of vanilla ice cream or a dollop of sweetened whipped cream if you like.
 Maybe drizzle some caramel sauce over the top and add some toasted nuts.
-You can even put those two things together and top your apple crisp off with a luscious Caramel-Pecan Sauce.
+You can even put those two things together and top your apple crisp off with a luscious caramel-pecan sauce.

-The most important thing to remember when storing your apple crisp is to make sure it cools completely before you cover it.
+• Let it cool first: The most important thing to remember when storing your apple crisp is to make sure it cools completely before you cover it.
 If it’s still warm, that creates condensation, and your crisp won’t stay crispy for long.
-Once it cools fully, cover it lightly with a paper towel and wrap the whole thing firmly in plastic.
-It will last on the counter for up to 2 days, and in the refrigerator up to 5.

 Apple Crisp